top of page

 You must be able to tolerate uncertainty & the tension of waiting, to remain vigilant, to live with the unrealized possibility, to live in limbo.
 Shamar "runs counter to the impatient posture that can tolerate no delay."
 Shamar is a "waiting posture informed by alacrity, a controlled vitality, an energetic state...a forward, upward, creative movement."
 It waits for joy, accomplishment, meaning, laughter, beauty, goodness, sensibility.
 It is life in a different key, a shift in perspective.
 Again, the meaning of the disruption depends on what happens next, which you control to a large extent.
 The meaning must be imaginatively sought out.
 Use your linguistic power: "Anything at all may be said.
 Words may be combined in infinite sets.
 'The limits of my language are the limits of my world,' Ludwig Wittgenstein wrote.'"

 Zornberg notes "there is an existential rhythm between deconstructive and reconstructive, emptiness and fulfillment, loss and recovery.
 A constant dynamic keeps the two modalities in motion and contradiction.
 Fullness and emptiness live together.
 Hope is bound up with anxiety."
 Be attentive to both.
 Open yourself, clear space, and allow access to both.
 Take an alert, receptive stance to both, since together they constitute the human experience.
 Dissolve the separateness.
-Something in me quiets down when I acknowledge this balance.

 Other thinkers have written similarly to Zornberg: